mythaxis/mythaxis.github.io/content/submissions.md

 **All submissions must be the original work of the author**.
 This is not a market for fan fiction.
 If your story is a retelling, pastiche, or homage to an existing work, please mention in your email the source you are alluding to.

-> **We are not interested in submissions featuring prose created by artificial intelligence, algorithmic systems, large language models, or similar tools.**
->
-> The questionable provenance of AI-derived content, and the uncertain legality of claiming "authorship" of the output of AI-tools, means that knowingly signing a contract of sale for an AI-generated submission would be unacceptable.
-We hope that submitting authors will respect our position on this.

 **Content note**: We anticipate an adult readership in the sense of maturity, so reasonable depictions of violence, sexuality, philosophy, or bad language are acceptable.
 However, this is not a market for pornographic or offensively extreme content, categorisation of which is at the editor's discretion.

 **We welcome writers of any and all backgrounds**, be they cultural or personal, and encourage submissions exploring diverse perspectives and experiences, provided they do not seek to attack or demean those of others.